Intro to Black-and-White Film Testing

 Ted Orland, Ansel Adams’ assistant before Alan, made the humorous observation that no two light meters seem to agree.
-Funny, but true, and understanding it is crucial to your photographic results.
+Funny, but truer than you might think, and understanding it is crucial to your photographic results.

 The reality is that the film speed listed on the box is determined by scientific factors that may not apply to actually evaluating a scene using a light meter, let alone your own light meter.
 If you want to know you’ll have a useable negative when you click the shutter instead of hoping for the best, you need to test your film to determine its limits of under and over exposure, using your own light meter.